 Feel like a part of history as you cheer on the New York Rangers at Madison Square Garden.
-The team continues to count on veteran goalie Henrik Lundqvist (pictured) and now has one of the league's most exciting young players, Kaapo Kakko, as a draw for Rangers fans.
+The team boasts one of the best goaltenders in the NHL, Igor Shesterkin, and also has one of the league's most exciting young players, Kaapo Kakko, as a draw for Rangers fans.

 Tickets: Visit the New York Rangers’ website.

-Where to eat: During the game, Madison Square Garden offers an array of food stands, including some outposts of NYC favorites (Fuku for chicken sandwiches, Arancini Brothers for fried rice balls, Casa Nonna for pizza).
+Where to eat: During the game, Madison Square Garden offers an array of food stands, including some outposts of NYC favorites (Fuku for chicken sandwiches, Tao for sushi, Paulie Gee’s for pizza).
 After a game, grab a pint or a pretzel at Stout NYC’s flagship location just outside of the Garden.